Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/aotcompat/Azure.Monitor.OpenTelemetry.Exporter.AotCompatibilityTestApp/README.md

-# AOT Compatibility Test App for Azure Monitor Exporter
+# AOT Compatibility Test App for Azure Monitor Exporter client library for .NET

 This project exists to help verify that the Azure Monitor Exporter is AOT compatible.